Is it going to snow and can we trust weather warnings on socials?

 The Met Office information comes from a verified account which uses fully trained weather experts and professionals to provide information to the public.
 It doesn't currently forecast more than a few days ahead and while it is planning to launch fourteen-day forecasts soon, these probability-based predictions are less accurate.

-If you see unverified TikTok accounts and other social platforms saying that snow is definitely on the way in two or three weeks from now, this could be an example of misinformation.
+If you see unverified TikTok accounts and other social platforms saying that snow is definitely on the way, this could be an example of misinformation.
 The user may be sharing the news in good faith, but their source may not be a trusted one.

 Is it difficult to forecast snow?